 But we can do better!
 Once more cartographer Paul Cornuau comes to the rescue.
 Below is his eyewitness illustration of a boucanier firing at a wild cow or bull who has a quizzical, almost “Looney Tunes” look on his face.
 The boucanier’s dog is keeping the bovine beast at bay.
 The dog is as described by Exquemelin: with “a long flat head, sharp muzzle, savage air, thin lean body.”
 This is pretty much the form of all wild dogs subsequently domesticated, even today.
 The hunting of wild cattle was dangerous, and both Exquemelin and William Dampier note its hazards.
 Exquemelin describes how boucaniers often hunted cattle from trees, then had an engagé run up and hamstring the dead or dying animal, just in case.

-Taking a look at the boucanier’s dress, we find a shirt and the sort breeches worn by filibusters and common working men on Saint-Domingue.
+Taking a look at the boucanier’s dress, we find a shirt and the sort breeches worn by flibusters and common working men on Saint-Domingue.
 The hat is clearly the cropped hat described by Exquemelin (Dampier also notes a “crop’t hat”): the brim left long in the front but cut short the rest of the way around, akin to a modern baseball cap, the difference being that it appears that a small amount of brim was left at the back and sides.
 At the boucanier’s waist is what appears to be a large sheath to hold three or four “Flemish” knives, as described by Exquemelin and Labat, and confirmed shortly by other illustrations.
 His legs appear to be bare, and on his feet are surely the “field expedient” boucanier shoes–“souliers de cochon“–made from the skin cut from the hocks of wild pigs, which Du Tertre and Labat describe and which I’ll discuss in a moment.

-On the right is a boucanier carrying a gutted wild pig, its head removed but the skin still on.
+Above is a boucanier carrying a gutted wild pig, its head removed but the skin still on.
 This was doubtless for convenience as the boucanier headed back to the ajoupa or camp (also known as a boucan).
 How the carcass is slung is open for conjecture: Dampier describes logwood cutters as cutting a beef carcass into four quarters, one per man who would then cut a hole in his and sling over his head “like a frock.”
 This may be what we see here, but with a pig carcass.
 The boucanier’s dress is as we see above, with little more detail except the hat, which is clearly cropped at the sides and back, with a long brim in front.
 The shoes are similar, obviously the “souliers de cochon” to be described in a moment: they have neither heel nor tongue, and extend beyond the toes.
 He carries a fusil boucanier, with a typical notch in the stock where the butt begins.

-On the left is another boucanier with a pig carcass slung, this one by the legs.
+Above is another boucanier with a pig carcass slung, this one by the legs.
 His mouth is tied for some reason.
 Examined at the highest available resolution, the pig appears to be slung via holes cut into its carcass and worn like a jacket.
 This boucanier is clowning around a bit, holding his fusil boucanier with heavy butt over or on his head.
 His hat is probably of the cropped sort, his jacket is short, his breeches common, his legs bare, and his shoes surely the “souliers de cochon.”
 Around his neck (as in the case of a flibustier described in the previous post) is a musket tool, and at his waist appear to be two small pouches slung from his belt, and a small powder horn.
 Although boucaniers are typically described as wearing a large cartouche box holding thirty paper cartridges, clearly not all did, until this boucanier wears his at the small of his back on his belt.
 Boucanier belts were often of cowhide with the hair still on, and even at times of crocodile (and therefore probably caiman too).
 Note that buccaneer and boucanier belts tend to be narrow, and never more than of moderate width, unlike what we see in Hollywood films.

-On the right is a boucanier skinning a pig hung by the neck from a branch.
+Above is a boucanier skinning a pig hung by the neck from a branch.
 Very likely, the carcass is hung from the same hole the boucanier probably thrust his head through in order to carry it, as described above.
 Typically, a pig carcass was gutted, skinned, and deboned, and the flesh cut into long strips roughly one and a half inches square and up to six feet long, then often salted (it would last longer this way), then smoked slowly on a barbecue over coals, on which were thrown the skin, bones, and offal for it was believed they gave the boucan–smoked pig–better flavor.
 (Note that boucan can mean the grill or barbecue, the smoked pig flesh itself, and the place.)
 This boucanier wears a cropped hat, has “souliers de cochon” on his feet, has a large sheath for three or four knives at his waist (we’ll see a better illustration soon).
 In his mouth is a probably Flemish knife of the sort commonly seen in this era.

 The shoes are notable, especially the apparent projection at the toes, and they are distinct from the illustrations of shoes worn by Cornuau’s buccaneers (although one does indeed appear to be wearing “souliers de cochon,” and these may be what Fray Juan de Avila refers to as shoes of pigskin worn by the buccaneers who attacked Veracruz in 1683).
 Dutertre and Labat describe boucanier shoes as being cut from pig hocks (Dutertre) or from pig or cattle hocks (Labat)–peeled from the leg is a better description–into which the feet were thrust.
 These crude untanned shoes were trimmed to size, then tied at the ankle and just past the toes with raw pigskin laces.
 (We should also note that Exquemelin does describe boucaniers as also wearing shoes made of cowhide, which may be conventional shoes or similar crude shoes.)